breakid/SharpUtils/README.md

 ### pagegrab.exe

+**NOTE: This will fail against any HTTPS site that does not support SSL 3.0 or TLS 1.0**; this is due to the ancient .NET versions it targets.
+For newer TLS versions, use [SharpPageGrab](https://github.com/breakid/SharpPageGrab) instead.

 Makes a web request; can be used to check external connectivity or get the content of an internal web page without going through the trouble of setting up a SOCKS proxy.

 Can optionally specify the HTTP method, POST request data (if applicable), a proxy server/port, and an arbitrary number of headers.